ttscoff/bunch/bunch-files/commands/display.md

 If the file is either a local HTML file (which must have the extension `.html`) or a URL, it will be viewed in a popup web view that floats above all other windows and can be dismissed with either Enter or Escape.
 It's clickable and scrollable.

 This is not a "web browser."
-You can navigate to links, but there's no back button, no history, no ability to download.
-It's designed for _displaying_, as the command name indicates.
-(You _can_, however, right click in the window and choose "Back", so it's not completely crippled).
+However, you can navigate to links, there are back, forward, and refresh buttons, and you can interact with sign-ins and forms.
+It's primarily designed for _displaying_, as the command name indicates, but it can replace opening a browser in a lot of situations.
+In situations where it's appopriate, this avoids having to open (possibly duplicate) browser tabs for task-related sites.

+> If you point to a local server with LiveReload enabled, the preview will update appropriately.
+That makes it a decent preview for writing, say, documentation built on Jekyll (ahem), without opening a tab in your browser.
+>
+> `(display http://127.0.0.1:4000/bunch-beta/ 1200x100% right,top)`

 ## __Text Files__

 If a file is specified with the extension `.txt` or `.log`, it will be displayed as a text file with a monospaced font.
 The file is watched for changes and the preview will automatically update.
 The preview will "tail" the file, always scrolling to the end when it changes.
+Only the last 10,000 characters of the file are displayed.

 ANSI escape codes are recognized and rendered.
 If the file you're watching contains escape codes, it's wise to set a background color appropriate for the display of the codes.
 See below for details on adding colors.

-As an example, if your Bunch triggers a shell script that has logging, you can use this command to tail the log in a floating or desktop-level window.
+As an example, if your Bunch triggers a shell script that has logging, you can use the `display` command to tail the log in a floating or desktop-level window.

 > Note that if you want to preview Markdown or other text markup as HTML files, you should render it to HTML using your processor of choice.
 Point the `display` command to the resulting HTML file.
 That file will be watched for updates, so if you have a script running that refreshes the file, the preview will also refresh.
 {:.tip}